 2. Nail the Critical On-Page Article Components

 On-page SEO is the process of improving various front-end and back-end components so that your website ranks better and brings in more traffic.
-These on-page SEO components comprise content elements, site architecture elements, and HTML elements.
+These on-page SEO components include content elements, site architecture elements, and HTML elements.
 The following are the on-page SEO elements that you need to focus on as a publisher.

 Your title tag appears at the top of the browser and as the page headline in search engine result snippets.
 For that reason, it has a big SEO and “clickability” value.
 To have the right title tag, you need to find the right balance between SEO and excellent user-friendliness.
 Tips that can help you with this are: